At a Glance

 ✨Showcase Your Portfolio

 Make sure to bring a well-organised portfolio that highlights your best work.
-Focus on projects that demonstrate your experience in user flows, wireframes, and prototypes, as these are crucial for the Senior UX Designer role.
+Focus on projects that demonstrate your experience in user flows, wireframes, and prototypes, as well as your visual design capabilities.

 ✨Understand Google's Design Philosophy